Do you need to keep your chicken coop smelling better than it is now? When the warmer, humid months hit, there is no denying you own some chickens.

 I haven’t noticed any difference in one working better than the other.
 They seem the same to me.

-I will also sprinkle in the baking soda from my goats that you know they refuse to touch because straw got into it.
+I will also sprinkle in the baking soda from my goats, which you know they refuse to touch because straw got into it.
 So I grab a big bag of baking soda from BJs.
 Any wholesale club has a reasonable price on this.
 Walmart sells a big bag, too, for a few more dollars than BJs.

 When you are using sand in the coop, you do not need as much of the refresher.